cncf/kubernetes-community-days/planning/budget-finances.md

 * US Based: Thank you, Matthew from NaOm!
 [Get started here](https://www.naomlab.com/do-you-need-a-fiscal-sponsor/)
 * EU Based: Bernd from [Netways](http://www.netways.com)
-* If you would like to use this method, contact us on the [KCD Organizers Slack channel](https://cloud-native.slack.com/archives/CN6LBV16G) to get more details.
+* If you would like to use this method, contact us at kcd@cncf.io.

 Option 3: Set up an open ledger